 Imagine: you’ve been cleaning out your basement or attic, and you found some old videotapes that you haven’t seen in a while.
 Excited, you’re looking on all sides of each tape, trying to find a title or something describing what mysteries are recorded on them.
 You don’t find any information; instead, you find a bunch of dust, mold, dirt, and debris.
 Gross!

-What can you do when you have dirty videotapes?
+What can you do when you have dirty or moldy videotapes?
 Well, the good news is that there are a couple of ways to get those tapes looking fresh and new so that you can safely watch them in a tape player or send them in for digitization.
 We have two methods for safely cleaning your videotapes that won’t hurt your tapes or your health with harsh chemicals.
 Let’s dive in!

 Method 1: Electronic tape cleaner

 Using an electronic tape cleaner is the best and easiest way to clean old videotapes.
 Electronic tape cleaners are gentle and don’t use harsh chemicals, so you know your tapes will be safely cleaned.